hashxim/hconMD/Work_MD/Psychological Disorders.md

 ### Global Developmental Delay
 For children under age of 5.
 Diagnoses delays related to cognition, social functioning, speech, language, and motor skills.

 Generally applying to kids who are still to young to take standardised IQ Tests.
-At IQ Test ages,
+At IQ Test age, they may diagnosed with Intellectual Disability.

+### Communication Disorders
+Impact the ability to use, understand, or detect language and speech.

 ## Footer

 Tags: \#FleetingNotes, \#review Links: [Source](https://www.verywellmind.com/what-is-a-psychological-disorder-2795767), \[\[Incomplete\_Notes\|File\]\]
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg2NDA1MzY1NF19
+eyJoaXN0b3J5IjpbLTE3NzkxNzI2NTJdfQ==
 -->